bdeleonardis1/61ADatabaseDemo/README.md

 Make sure there is a record corresponding to whether or not you got the answer correct.

+After adding the boilerplate, every other SQL query we want to execute will follow this same pattern.
+Get a connection, get a cursor, execute a query, and commit (if running an INSERT/UPDATE and not just a SELECT).

 ## Step 6 – Add a stats route.

 ```